viniciuslunardi/toywhats/README.md

 # toywhats

-Fake application to implement 2FA auth with message encryption
+Fake application to implement 2FA with message encryption